HerrerAaron/RHC_Analytics/README.md

 ## Dashboard Preview

+The Power BI dashboard's population overview page, filtered live using the disease-category and sex slicers:

 ![Patient Population Overview](powerbi/screenshots/population_slicer.gif)

 ## Problem

 Clinicians have never reached consensus on whether RHC helps or harms patients, the study this dataset comes from (Connors et al., 1996, *JAMA*) was itself part of that decades-long controversy.
-Framed as an analyst problem, this is a selection-bias question that shows up constantly outside healthcare too: *does this intervention/campaign/program actually work, or are the people who received it just different to begin with?*
+Framed as an analyst problem, this is a selection-bias question that shows up constantly outside healthcare too, in marketing campaigns, product experiments, customer retention initiatives, and public policy evaluation: *does this intervention/campaign/program actually work, or are the people who received it just different to begin with?* Beyond causal inference, this project also demonstrates two other common analyst skillsets: predictive modelling (risk scoring) and segmentation/subgroup analysis.

 This project answered four specific questions: